edogola4/brandon/README.md

 - **Python & TensorFlow**: Used in projects like AI chatbots and ML models.

 ## Skills
-This section highlights My technical skills, along with progress bars representing his proficiency in:
+This section highlights my technical skills, along with progress bars representing proficiency in:
 - **Python** (95%)
 - **JavaScript** (90%)
 - **React.js** (80%)